snap-stanford/covid-spillovers/README.md

 # covid-spillovers
 Code to generate results in "Estimating geographic spillover effects of COVID-19 policies from large-scale mobility networks" (AAAI 2023) by Serina Chang, Damir Vrabac, Jure Leskovec, and Johan Ugander.

+Please find the extended version of our paper here: https://arxiv.org/abs/2212.06224.

 ## Files

 **covid_constants_and_util.py**: constants (eg, file paths) and utility functions